cangjie-bot/cangjie_docs/docs/dev-guide/source_en/first_understanding/install.md

     Add the following command to the end of your `$HOME/.bashrc` initialization file (`$HOME` is the path to the current user's directory):

     ```shell
-    # Assuming the Cangjie package is extracted to /home/user/cangjie
+    # 1Assuming the Cangjie package is extracted to /home/user/cangjie
-    source /home/user/cangjie/envsetup.sh  # The absolute path to envsetup.sh
+    source /home/user/cangjie/envsetup.sh  # 1The absolute path to envsetup.sh
     ```

     After configuration, the Cangjie compilation toolchain will be directly available upon bash startup.